 Data providers that supply useful information, such as price pairs that are not removed as outliers because they are too far away from the median value, are rewarded, and the resulting data estimates are finally published on-chain.

 The following information describes:

-- How to submit data, claim rewards, and use the data in an app
+- How developers can submit data, claim rewards, and use the data in an app

 Using price data as an example, the procedure in the following diagram runs continuously.
-It produces new data estimates during every Price Epoch, which are 3 minutes long.
+It produces new data estimates during every price epoch, which is 3 minutes long.

 Any user with an account (address) on the Flare network can act as an FTSO data provider, submit data, and collect rewards.

-During each epoch, only submissions from the 100 data providers with the most voting power are considered.
-An account's voting power is based on its wrapped
+During each epoch, only submissions from the 100 data providers with the most vote power are considered.
+An account's vote power is based on its wrapped

 $SGBbalance and the delegations made to it (see Vote Power below).